Archive

 I was involved in the mechanical and electrical design of the first manufacturing prototype.
 I was lucky enough to learn SolidWorks and draw the entire machine (up to the very last detail).
 The resulting 3D model was then used to build the actual prototype and to produce some multimedia material.
 Needless to say that I was very happy to participate in the construction.

-Title: The Axion
+The Axion |

-Description: Concept video based on the SolidWorks CAD model.
+Concept video based on the SolidWorks CAD model. |

 Did you say start-up?